CenturyLink ordered to fix poor service in rural Montana

 After long periods of poor service in rural Montana, CenturyLink has been given 45 days by Montana utility regulators to come up with a solution.

-Rural Montana customers of CenturyLink have gone without service for weeks at a time, particularly in Wibaux County, where the corporate descendent of Qwest Corporation also doesn’t provide broadband speeds fast enough to support video streaming.
+Rural Montana customers of CenturyLink have gone without service for weeks at a time, according to the Montana Public Service Commission, particularly in Wibaux County, where the corporate descendent of Qwest Corporation also doesn’t provide internet speeds fast enough to support video streaming.

+Wibaux County officials first asked the PSC to do something about CenturyLink in June 2021, citing failures in 911 services posing a risk to public safety.

+Commissioners on Tuesday issued the 45-day period for CenturyLink to produce a service solution to nagging rural customer service issues in the near term while the company address bigger infrastructure problems.

 “I think it’s deplorable in that customers of CenturyLink have not only been without adequate phone service for quite some time, but there is no reflection, as far as I’m aware, of any compensation on their bills for lack of service,” said Commissioner Tony O’Donnell who represents south central and southeast Montana.
 “I think this constitutes an unfair business practice, that people have been charged for something that they haven’t been getting.
 We’re not talking about an outage, an hour here, an hour there, small things.
 We’re talking, in some of the comments that I have read, for weeks at a time.
 I think CenturyLink needs to come up with a resolution to this, that they should have suggested a long time ago when they found themselves in this situation.”

+“What has happened with CenturyLink is that CenturyLink has gone from something like 400,000 subscribers in Montana down to I think 60,000 subscribers,” Duncan explained.
+“So, in the major urban areas served by CenturyLink.
+You know, customers have all sorts of choices.
+They can get voice over internet protocol service from Spectrum.
+They can get cellular service.
+They have multiple choices, and they’ve simply left CenturyLink.

+“What has happened with CenturyLink is there are pockets out there in rural areas served by CenturyLink where customers don’t have any choices, such as the case in Wibaux.
+Those customers don’t have cell service.
+They probably have, if they have broadband at all, it’s very limited and is provided through CenturyLink,” Duncan said.
+“And it’s my perception from the last service quality case that we did that CenturyLink has basically been very reluctant to spend any money serving those pockets of customers.
+The two pockets of customers we identified last time was Wibaux.
+The other one was with Wolf Creek.
+In both cases, they submitted plans to us to improve service in those areas.
+And we required reports and supposedly they did fix the service.
+But I think it’s obvious, in the case of Wibaux at least, all they did was slap on a Band Aid.”

-A big problem, according to PSC staff, is obsolete equipment.
-Brad Johnson, the commissioner for Lewis and Clark County and the Flathead Valley, said the future of legacy wireline systems like CenturyLink's is questionable.
+Brad Johnson, the commissioner for Lewis and Clark County and the Flathead Valley, said this week that the future of legacy wireline systems like CenturyLink’s is questionable.
 Federal funding intended to improve telecommunications services in rural areas is focused on broadband, meaning fiber optics.

-Commissioners have given CenturyLink 45 days to come up with a plan specific to the company’s poor customer service in rural Montana.

-The problem, according to the Montana Consumer Counsel, is that in much of CenturyLink’s Montana service area, there isn’t a competitor.
-The scenario is exactly what Montana’s “out of service rule” was created to address.
+But the lack of competition in CenturyLink’s rural Montana service areas is exactly what Montana’s “out of service rule” was created to address, argues Montana Consumer Counsel Jason Brown.

-Attempting to persuade commissioners not to waive the out of service rule, Consumer Counsel Jason Brown argues that CenturyLink could use the Infrastructure Investment and Jobs Act, a key 2021 infrastructure bill of President Joe Biden, to make upgrading the CenturyLink’s equipment in rural Montana more affordable.
+Attempting to persuade commissioners not to waive the out of service rule, Brown argues CenturyLink could use the Infrastructure Investment and Jobs Act, a key 2021 infrastructure bill of President Joe Biden, to make upgrading CenturyLink’s equipment in rural Montana more affordable.

-“CenturyLink could substantially mitigate these costs, however, through federal funding made available by Congress through IIJA,” Brown argued.
+“CenturyLink could substantially mitigate these costs, however, through federal funding made available by Congress through IIJA,” he argued.

 Several of the broadband service issues facing CentryLink fit the purpose of the Infrastructure Bill, according to Brown.